Islam in Palestine: 1948–1967: Islam under Israeli, Jordanian and Egyptian rule

 On May 14, 1948, one day before the end of the British Mandate of Palestine, the leaders of the Jewish community in Palestine led by prime minister David Ben-Gurion, made a declaration of independence, and the state of Israel was established.
 Contingents of Egyptian, Syrian, Jordanian, and Iraqi armies invaded Israel, thus starting the 1948 Arab–Israeli War.
 The nascent Israeli Defense Force repulsed the Arab nations from part of the occupied territories, thus extending its borders beyond the original UNSCOP partition.
 By December 1948, Israel controlled most of the portion of Mandate Palestine west of the Jordan River.
 The remainder of the Mandate consisted of Jordan, the area that came to be called the West Bank (occupied by Jordan), and the Gaza Strip (occupied by Egypt).
-Prior to and during this conflict, 700,000 Palestinians Arabs fled their original lands to become Palestinian refugees, in part, due to a promise from Arab leaders that they would be able to return when the war is won.
+Prior to and during this conflict, 700,000 Palestinian Arabs fled their original lands to become Palestinian refugees, in part, due to a promise from Arab leaders that they would be able to return when the war is won.

 The British transferred the symbolic Islamic governance of the land to the Hashemites based in Jordan, and not to the House of Saud.
 The Hashemites thus became the official guardians of the Islamic holy places of Jerusalem and the areas around it.
 Following the Jordanian rule of the West Bank during the war, King Abdullah I of Jordan removed Amin al-Husayni as Grand Mufti and appointed Sheikh Hussam ad-Din Jarallah as the new Grand Mufti of Jerusalem on 20 December 1948.
 The Supreme Muslim Council was eventually disbanded in 1951 by the Jordanian authorities.
 On July 20, 1951 king Abdullah of Jordan was assassinated while visiting the Al Aqsa Mosque.
 The assassination was carried out by a Palestinian from the Husseini clan.
 The Palestinian gunman, motivated by fears that king Abdullah would make a separate peace with Israel, fired three fatal bullets into the King's head and chest.

 After the conquest of the Temple Mount during the Six-Day War, the Chief Israeli Rabbinate announced that Jewish people are forbidden of entering the Temple Mount.
 Since 1967, Israel controls the security on the Temple Mount, but the Muslim Waqf controls administrative matters, taking responsibility for the conduct of Islamic affairs just as it did during the Jordanian rule.